 - We will respect your privacy regarding any information we may collect while providing our services.

 - You are not the product.
 We sell software, not advertising.

 - Your data is your property.
 We don’t monetize it, and we only share it to the degree necessary to provide the services you request, or to comply with the law.

 - Encyclopedia Britannica defines art as “A visual object or experience consciously created through an expression of skill or imagination.”

-- Subtle beauty is important, but it looks like clown makeup when aesthetics try to conceal a lack of depth – usability, flexibility, stability, scalability, and maintainability.
+- Subtle beauty in design is important; but it looks like clown makeup when aesthetics try to conceal a lack of depth.